BIRDSgroup/DDI/Application on helminth-diabetes data/README.md

 This folder contains  R codes to run the various analyses that are mentioned in our paper.

 ### R Studio
 The codes were developed/run on R Studio -  R version 4.2.1 (2022-06-23 ucrt).
-Please refer to session_info.txt for details on various packages and their versions used to run the
+Please refer to session_info.txt for details on various packages and their versions used to run the analyses in the study.

 ## Section 2: Main Figures, Supplementary Figures and Supplementary Tables
 ### Instructions to get the Main Figures, Supplementary Figures, and Supplementary Tables